Trees of Kythira

-Trees have always held an important place in human culture, and by extension in island environments such as Kythira, which while often surviving through the centuries, combining their existence with important aspects of the local anthropogeography.
-It is enough to reflect on the role of the olive tree over time in the development of local society, to understand the importance of their existence.
-Even to this day, we meet centuries-old trees, witnesses of important events, narrators of myths and traditions of the island, as well as bearers of knowledge concerning the nature of the island.
+Trees have held an important place in human culture throughout time, and by extension in island environments such as Kythera, which often survived through the centuries, combining their existence with important aspects of local human geography.
+It is enough to reflect on the role of the olive tree in the evolution of local society over time, to understand the importance of their existence.
+Even today, on Kythera we encounter centuries-old trees that are witnesses to important events, tellers of myths and traditions of the island, as well as bearers of knowledge concerning the nature of the island.

-The carob tree is a long-lived, polygamous, solitary or dioecious tree, native to the Mediterranean.
-It has bark brownish, thin, crown dense, usually globose, pinnate leaves with 4 – 10 leaflets entire, leathery, deep green and shiny above, pale green below, flowers with heavy smell, without petals, small, in axillary or lateral reddish racemes, usually dicotyledonous, with a small, greenish, five-lobed calyx, five stamens, long in the male flowers, short and, as a rule, barren in the female or hermaphrodite ones.
-It can reach a height of 13 meters, it is found on the banks of rivers and coastal areas of the Mediterranean and it is also known by the name xylokeratia.
+The carob tree is a long-lived, polygamous, monoecious or dioecious tree, native to the Mediterranean.
+It has brownish-brown, thin bark, dense hairs, usually spherical, pinnate leaves with 4-10 entire leaflets, leathery, deep green and shiny above, pale green below, flowers with a strong odor, without petals, small, in axillary or lateral reddish racemes, usually double, with a small, greenish, pentalobed calyx, five stamens, long in the male flowers, short and, as a rule, barren in the female or hermaphrodite flowers.
+It can reach a height of 13 meters, is found on river banks and coastal areas of the Mediterranean and is also known by the name xyloceratia.

-Carob is a forest, agricultural, industrial and ornamental species.
-Its wood provides high-quality charcoal, its heartwood is used in furniture, wood carving, turning and barrel making, while its bark and leaves are used in tanning and dyeing.
-Carobs are used as animal feed and in the preparation of alcoholic beverages.
+The carob tree is a forest, agricultural, industrial and ornamental species.
+Its wood yields high-quality charcoal, its heartwood is used in furniture making, wood carving, turning and barrel making, while its bark and leaves are used in tanning and dyeing.
+Carobs are used as animal feed and in the production of alcoholic beverages.

-It is a deciduous tree with a height of 4 to 12 meters, a trunk with a diameter of up to 30 centimeters and elliptical, lanceolate and toothed leaves.
+It is a deciduous tree with a height of 4 to 12 meters, a trunk diameter of up to 30 centimeters and elliptical, lanceolate and toothed leaves.
 The flowers are white or pink, develop before the leaves and are solitary or in pairs.
-The calyx and corolla are pentamerous, the stamens 15-30 and the ovary mesophytic.
+The calyx and corolla are five-membered, the stamens 15-30 and the ovary is mesophyllous.

-The untamed almond appears in excavations in Greece from 8,000 BC. to 3,000 BC where it is domesticated.
-When the Egyptian king Tutankhamun died around 1325 BC. almonds were one of the foods placed in his famous tomb to nourish him in his afterlife.
-To the Greeks and Persians it is clearly mentioned as edible from the 6th BC. century.
-From Greece it spread to Italy during the 2nd BC. century the Latin name of the almond was nux Graecum i.e. Greek walnut.
+The undomesticated almond tree appears in excavations in Greece from 8,000 BC to 3,000 BC when it was domesticated.
+When the Egyptian king Tutankhamun died around 1325 BC, almonds were one of the foods placed in his famous tomb to nourish him in his afterlife.
+It is clearly mentioned as edible by the Greeks and Persians from the 6th BC century.
+From Greece it spread to Italy during the 2nd BC. century, the Latin name for almond was nux Graecum, meaning Greek walnut.

-The almond fruit is first collected from the tree with the appropriate shaking by specialized machines, then dried in the sun usually for ten days, then peeled, and taken to the breakers for shelling.
+The almond fruit in Kythira is first collected from the tree with the appropriate shaking by specialized machines, then dried in the sun usually for ten days, then peeled, and taken to the crushers for shelling.

 Kyparissi